ietf-wg-cellar/ebml-specification/specification.markdown

 Element Data Type:   Binary

     Endianness:     None
-    Length:         A Master-element may declare any length (included zero) up to the maximum Element Data Size value permitted.
+    Length:         A binary element may declare any length (included zero) up to the maximum Element Data Size value permitted.
     Definition:     Binary data is not interpreted by the parser.